-1. Submission of a psychological assessment by a qualified mental health professional.
-The assessment must include a decision about the individual's readiness to return to school and any treatment or other recommendations that are in the best interest of the individual.

-- 2. Restriction from residing in or entering residential facilities. - Successful completion of coursework at another institution or verification of successful employment. - 4.
-Review by the Vice President for Student Development in consultation with the Director of Counseling Services and a member of the Withdrawal Evaluation Panel which presided over the original hearing.
+- Submission of a psychological assessment by a qualified mental health professional.
+The assessment must include a decision about the individual's readiness to return to school and any treatment or other recommendations that are in the best interest of the individual. - 2.
+Restriction from residing in or entering residential facilities. - Successful completion of coursework at another institution or verification of successful employment. - 4.
+Review by the Student Development Leadership Team in consultation with the Director of Counseling Services and a member of the Withdrawal Evaluation Panel that presided over the original hearing.